Breast Cancer Diet Tips for Better Health and Recovery

 If you have breast cancer, you will be undergoing chemotherapy or hormone therapy or taking HER2-targeted drugs.
 Including a variety of nutrient-dense foods, such as vegetables, fruits, and whole grains, is important to help support your body's strength and immune function during treatment.
 However, no food can cure cancer or replace medical therapy.
 Here is a list of general recommendations for food that will promote your overall health:

-- Allium Vegetables: Garlic, onions,and leeks are known as allium vegetables.
-They include important nutrients like organosulfur compounds, flavonoid antioxidants, and vitamin C. All these compounds have powerful anticancer properties.
+• Allium Vegetables: Garlic, onions,and leeks are known as allium vegetables.
+They include important nutrients like organosulfur compounds, flavonoid antioxidants, and vitamin C. All these compounds contain bioactive compounds that have shown potential anticancer effects in laboratory and observational studies, but clinical evidence in breast cancer patients remains limited.

-- Fermented Food: You will find various recipes of fermented foods across India, some of them being idli, kefir, yoghurt, kanji, and buttermilk.
-They contain probiotics and other nutrients that improve immunity and boost the healing process.
+• Fermented Food: You will find various recipes of fermented foods across India, some of them being idli, kefir, yoghurt, kanji, and buttermilk.
+Fermented foods contain probiotics that may support gut health; however, their use during cancer treatment should be individualized, especially in immunocompromised patients.

 What are the Different Types of Diets?